Haughton Sustainable Communities Fund

 - Consider your project; including the scope, size, its requirements, and what you will need to do to deliver it within twelve months.

-- Submit the application via our new online platform with supporting documents to Pacific Hydro by 5pm, 31 March 2020 (link to be provided from 1 March).
+- Register and login to submit an application via our new online platform with supporting documents to Pacific Hydro by 5pm, 31 March 2020.

 Fund Allocation Panel